-Consignments of plant or animal origin from third countries, or those arriving from EU member states through the territory of a third country to the Hungarian border, must be subject to sanitary (clinical and animal welfare) or phytosanitary inspections.
+Consignments of plant or animal origin from third countries, or those arriving from EU member states through the territory of a third country to the Hungarian border, must be subject to sanitary (clinical, identity, and animal welfare) or phytosanitary inspections.
+Based on Act No. CL of 2016 (in Hungarian), the deadline for carrying out inspections and related administrative steps is 24 hours in the case of "automatic" decisions, eight days in accelerated and simplified procedures, and 60 days if a full administrative process is needed.

 Detailed rules of the payment and the amount of administrative service fees payable in the procedures of the National Food Chain Safety Office and the agricultural administrative units of county government offices are laid down in Decree No. 63/2012 (in Hungarian).